gini/gini-capture-sdk-android/ginicapture/src/main/java/net/gini/android/capture/camera/package.md

 ## Component API

-To use the Component API you have to include the [net.gini.android.capture.camera.CameraFragmentStandard] or the [net.gini.android.capture.camera.CameraFragmentCompat] in an Activity in your app (a dedicated Activity is recommended).
+To use the Component API you have to include the [net.gini.android.capture.camera.CameraFragmentCompat] in an Activity in your app (a dedicated Activity is recommended).
 To receive events from the Fragments your Activity must implement the [net.gini.android.capture.camera.CameraFragmentListener] interface.